(Click at upper right for full-screen experience.)

 (Library of Congress)

-The general's funeral procession through the streets of Philadelphia was, according to the Inquirer, "one of the grandest ever witnessed in the country."
+The general's funeral procession through Philadelphia was, according to the Inquirer, "one of the grandest ever witnessed in the country."
 Headlines in the newspaper trumpeted, "The Day an Epoch in the City's History" and "An Immense Funeral Cortege."
 Grant and former Union generals Phil Sheridan, William Sherman and Winfield Hancock were among the thousands who came to honor the 56-year-old war hero.

 A massive Norway maple once stood near Meade's grave, providing shade for Sheridan, Grant, Sherman, Joshua Lawrence Chamberlain, Dan Sickles and other famous visitors to the general's grave over the years.
 On Memorial Day weekend 2016, the treasured, 160-year-old tree was removed, a victim of old age.